CongducPham/PRIMA-Intel-IrriS/Gateway/sensor-backup/README.md

 - 62c7c657127dbd0001154bbc.tensiometer.temperatureSensor_1.data_split_X.json
 - 62c7c657127dbd0001154bbc.tensiometer.temperatureSensor_5.data_split_X.json, if file exists
 - 62c7c657127dbd0001154bbc.tensiometer.analogInput_6.data_split_X.json

+For both capacitive and tensiometer, it is possible to indicate a specific device id so that the restore script will create a device with the indicated id.
+This may be useful if your backup devices are also on the WaziCloud and you want to continue synchronisation with the same device id.
+In order to do so, you need to add a paramater indicating the device id you want to use.
+It can be the same than the one you backup from:

+	> cd sensor_backup
+	> /home/pi/scripts/restore_tensiometer_device_sensor_values.sh 2 B1 62c7c657127dbd0001154bbc 62c7c657127dbd0001154bbc

+**However, make sure that on the WaziGate you are restoring the sensor data, there are no conflicting devices with same ids or same LoRaWAN DevAddr.**

 To copy backup file stored on WaziGate to host computer
 -------